evyan21/Research-Project/README.md

 Please read the .pdf for the research paper.

-The code and models used are also attached.
+The code is attached.
 Paintings used are from wikiart.org.